tjmora/g-font/README.md

 # @tjmora/g-font

-This will help you try different Google Fonts without needing to generate stylesheet URLs every time you change your fonts.
-The stylesheet URLs and tags are automatically-generated and inserted to the DOM while you're on a development environment (A little more steps are needed for production environment).
-If used with Typescript, your IDE's code completion system can guide you to valid font names, valid weights, valid styles and valid variation settings for each font.
+**In development mode:**

+* Use the `g.font(...)` method to try different Google Fonts as much as you want without needing to regenerate Google Font API URl over and over again.
+* The stylesheet `<link>` tags with auto-generated href is dynamically inserted to the DOM.
+* If used with Typescript, invalid style values will be linted as erroneous.
+Use `CTRL + SPACE` in VSCode to see all valid values.

+**In production mode:**

+All the things you can do in development mode, except:

+* The Google Fonts API URL is not auto-generated and no stylesheet `<link>` tag is inserted the DOM.
+Check the **Production Steps** section for the additional steps you must do.

 ## Installation